peoray/blog/content/tech_tutorials/things-i-dont-know-2019.md

 This is kind of a journal for me to see what I don't know as of 2018.
 This by no means undermines my capabilities as a web developer but only shows I'm humble enough to admit waht I don't know something _yet_

-- **Programming Languages:** I know only one programming language JavaScript.
+- **Programming Languages:** I know only one programming language, JavaScript.
 I don't know any other programming languages such as Go, Python, Php, etc.

 - **Linux, Unix and Bash command:** Ironically, I use a Linux machine but I only manage to do the basic stuff on the terminal, the rest I just google, copy and paste.
 I have never done SSH before.